 What information must the invoice include?

 Although the buyer must file and pay VAT on the construction service sold, the seller must issue an invoice to the buyer.
-The invoice must include the price without VAT and a mention of the reverse charge mechanism.
+The invoice must include the price without VAT and a text referring to VAT reverse charge mechanism.
 The buyer can prepare the invoice on behalf of the seller if the seller and buyer so agree and the seller accepts the invoice.
-However, the seller is always responsible for the invoice and its accuracy.
+Even so, responsibility for the invoice, and for correct VAT markings and entries on it, always lies with the seller.

 Make sure the invoice contains the following information:

-• the normally required invoice entries (excluding the VAT rate and the amount of VAT)
+- the normally required invoice entries (however, excluding the VAT rate and the amount of VAT)

 File the details on the VAT return

-• Seller: Even if the buyer is liable for VAT based on the reverse charge mechanism, report the total sum of the construction services you have sold under “Sales of construction services and scrap metal” on the VAT return.
+- Seller: Even if, based on the reverse charge mechanism, the buyer is liable for VAT, you still need to declare the total sum of the construction services you have sold under “Sales of construction services and scrap metal” on the VAT return.

 Read more about filing and paying VAT

-Buyer: If you have bought construction services for your taxable business, you can deduct the VAT.
+Buyer: If you have bought construction services for your VAT-taxable business, you can deduct the VAT.

 Read more: